ppy/osu-wiki/wiki/Beatmaps/en.md

 - All scores will be deleted when the status is changed.
   - If the status is changed to ranked, approved, or back to pending; all scores will be wiped!

-When a beatmap is qualified, it has passed the [ranking criteria](/wiki/Ranking_Criteria) and has been approved by two [Beatmap Nominators](/wiki/Beatmap_Nominators).
+When a beatmap is qualified, it passed the [ranking criteria](/wiki/Ranking_Criteria), and has been approved by two [Beatmap Nominators](/wiki/Beatmap_Nominators).
 Qualified beatmaps is the last line of defense as they are required to be in this status for one week before becoming ranked/approved permanently.

-During the one week duration, however, [QATs](/wiki/Glossary#quality-assurance-team) are allowed to write issues with the beatmaps.
+During the one week duration, however, [Quality Assurance Team members](/wiki/Glossary#quality-assurance-team) are allowed to write issues with the beatmaps.
 If this happens, the beatmapset's status will go back to pending and the process starts over again.

 ### Loved